Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Explanation Generation Techniques for XGDAI

 Meta-AQUA is implemented in the INitial inTROspective cognitive agent (INTRO) and simulated in the Wumpus World-simulated environment, a partially observable environment where the objective of the agent or robot is to seek a pot of gold while evading pits and the Wumpus creature (Fig. \ref{fig03}).
 INTRO is designed with primitive perceptual and effector subsystems and two cognitive components.

-There are four main components of INTRO: a primitive subsystem of perceptions and effectors and two components of cognitive planning and comprehension.
-The cognitive components compose of the respective Prodigy/Agent and Meta-AQUA structures.
-The Perceptual subsystem act as a translator for the cognitive subsystems.
-The central cognitive cycle is to explore the world, form an objective of changing the world by understanding and describing unusual events or world states, establish a plan to accomplish the goal, and finally perform according to the plan, in turn observing the outcomes.
+INTRO has four main components: a primitive subsystem of perceptions and effectors and two components of cognitive planning and comprehension.
+The cognitive components compose of the respective prodigy/agent and Meta-AQUA structures.
+The perceptual subsystem acts as a translator for the cognitive subsystems.
+The central cognitive cycle is to explore the world, form an objective of changing the world by understanding and describing unusual events or world states, establish a plan to accomplish the goal, and finally perform according to the plan, observing the outcomes.
 Instead of using explanation to alter its understanding, INTRO uses explanation to create a goal to improve the environment.

 The agent will observe the world with these components, develop a goal to transform the world, devise a strategy for achieving the objective, and eventually change the environment, including turning, going forward, picking up, and firing an arrow.
 As the agent navigates the environment, the Meta-AQUA system seeks to explain the effects of the agent's behavior by inserting the events into a conceptual representation and constructs an internal model to reflect the causal ties between them.
 Meta-AQUA creates an anomaly or other interesting occurrence to produce an explanation of the event.
-However, a major aspect of this approach is that the agent utilizes the explanation to produce a goal to modify the environment (e.g. shoot an arrow) instead of using the explanation to change its understanding.
+However, a major aspect of this approach is that the agent utilizes the explanation to produce a goal to modify the environment (e.g., shoot an arrow) instead of using the explanation to change its understanding.

-\subsubsection{Proactive Explanation model - Transparent domain-agnostic}
+\subsubsection{Proactive Explanation Model - Transparent domain-agnostic}